fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Al-Ghazali likewise assumed a noteworthy part in spreading Sufism and Sharia.
 He was the first to consolidate the ideas of Sufism into Sharia laws and the first to give a formal depiction of Sufism in his works.
 His works fortify the position of Sunni Islam, contrasted with different schools of thought.

 Al-Ghazali had an important influence on both later Muslim philosophers and Christian medieval philosophers.
-Margaret Smith writes in her book Al-Ghazali: The Mystic (London 1944): "There can be no doubt that al-Ghazali’s works would be among the first to attract the attention of these European scholars" (page 220).
-Then she emphasizes, "The greatest of these Christian writers who was influenced by al-Ghazali was St. Thomas Aquinas (1225–1274).

 The period following Ghazali "has tentatively been called the Golden Age of Arabic philosophy" initiated by Ghazali's successful integration of logic into the Islamic seminary Madrasah curriculum.

 Al-Ghazali also played a major role in integrating Sufism with Shariah.
 He was also the first to present a formal description of Sufism in his works.
 His works also strengthened the status of Sunni Islam against other schools.
 The Batinite (Ismailism) had emerged in Persian territories and were gaining more and more power during al-Ghazali's period, as Nizam al-Mulk was assassinated by the members of Ismailis.
 In his Fada'ih al-Batiniyya (The Infamies of the Esotericists) Al-Ghazali declared them unbelievers whose blood may be spilled, and wrote several books on criticism of Baatinyas which significantly weakened their status.